Siddpawar9222/Obsidian-Vault/Java/Basic/MemoryManagement/IQ.md

 - **Unreachable objects → GC removes them automatically** ✅

 - **Reachable but unused objects → GC cannot remove → Memory Leak** ❌

 ---

-### 🔹 Real-World Analogy

-Think of it like:

-- You rented a flat (object in heap).

-- You moved out but forgot to give the keys back (reference still exists).

-- The landlord (GC) thinks you are still living there and won’t give the flat to others.
-    ➡ Result: wasted space = memory leak.

----